 You do not have to go somewhere to enjoy doing something different in your life.
 It is exciting when spring seeds begin to sprout. it can liven up some dreary days until winter is over.

 Here Is Just One Idea

-If it is cold outside, purchase a Jiffy 42mm Professional Greenhouse 25-Plant Starter Kit.
-You only need to water, plant and watch.
+If it is cold outside, purchase a seed starter kit.
+You only need to water, plant, and watch.
 It is exciting to see new seeds come out of the soil.
 You may end up with nothing but the adventure is worth your time.
 If it is warm outside and spring, make sure to get spring seeds that can be started in the ground.
-Just throw the seeds on some loose soil, cover as per the directions on the envelope, water and wait.
+Just throw the seeds on some loose soil, cover as per the directions on the envelope, water, and wait.
 You did not waste much time or money if nothing happens.

 We started these seeds in February indoors.
 Last year I splurged and bought a bottom heating pad (specifically for seeds, a regular heating pad is dangerous to use for seedlings).
 I am absolutely amazed at how much they have grown.
 I kept the clear cover on the container till the spring seeds germinated and grew tall enough to touch the top of the “greenhouse”.
 They have slowed down growing as I took them off the heat.
 I keep telling those spring seeds that they will be ready too soon.
 Slow down.

 After they have grown a bit they were replanted in single containers.
 Don’t plant outside till the threat of frost is over.
 It is hard to wait as both they and I are ready for the outside.
 It is a warm sunny spring day.
 But do not be fooled.
 Cold weather is still a reality.
 It would be a shame to lose them now.